kenkit/neon_installer/README.md

 Just download the setup file from the release tab on our github repo.

-This setup will install all required files
+This setup will install all required dependancies

 ## Developers